 My initial research led me to articles from International Living, Live and Invest Overseas, Money Magazine and many others.
 I found that the big, widely followed sites did have a lot of information.
 They were filled with articles about destinations, process, citizenship or residency, language, legal, banking, etc. The posts were interesting and made me want to go visit or live in some of those places.

 We also saw all those shows where someone moved and bought property in a foreign country.
-[We actually met and became friends with one of those couples.]
+[We met and became friends with one of those couples.]
 And one of our favorite resorts, Bananarama in Roatan was purchased on one of the HGTV shows.

-But the information in those big websites was definitely slanted toward satisfying their sponsors.
+But the information in those big websites was slanted toward satisfying their sponsors.
 And most of the sites were very much involved in selling real estate in those destinations.
 In other words, they were all about money.

-This past year really made that point very clear.
+This past year made that point very clear.
 In 2018, International Living named Costa Rica as the number one retirement destination in the world.
 (Of course, in 2019 it was Panama and in 2020 it will probably be Portugal!)
 So how can the “best retirement destination” change from year to year?
 You guessed it – the advertisers!

 After Research, Go Check It Out for at Least 3 Months!

 We did lots of research about Costa Rica.
 We even visited it for a few days and drove through to fly home several times.
 But the proof comes from actually going and trying to live there.
 Here is our experience.
-After all that, we tried living in San Jose in February 2018.
+After all that, we tried living in San Jose during February 2018.
 We hated it!
 It was the most expensive place we have lived since we left Houston.
 There was no convenient public transportation.
 Eating out was cost-prohibitive.
 I honestly believe I could live more cheaply in Houston, Texas than in San Jose, CR.
 And frankly, we didn’t feel like the “Ticos” wanted us there except for the American money we brought.
 So we left after 1 month!

 What We Found